 CONSTRAINT ...
-AND ( S , STATUS > 0 ) ;
+AND (S , STATUS > 0) ;

-- The syntax of n-adic aggregate operator invocations has been clarified. - The <agg op name>s and <summary spec>s ALL and ANY (previously supported as alternative spellings for AND and OR, respectively) were always somewhat error prone and have been dropped. - The individual <renaming>s in a RENAME invocation are now executed in parallel instead of in sequence, and analogous remarks apply to EXTEND and SUMMARIZE.
-Braces are now used in all of these operators instead of parentheses. - The syntax of EXTEND and SUMMARIZE has been revised to use assignment-style syntax.
-The functionality of the read-only UPDATE or "substitute" operators is now provided by extended forms of the corresponding EXTEND operators (and those "substitute" operators have been dropped). - The GROUP operator now takes just a single <grouping> instead of a <grouping commalist>.
+- TUPLE {} has been added, denoting "the current tuple" in expressions such as the <bool exp> of a <where>. - The syntax of n-adic aggregate operator invocations has been clarified. - The <agg op name>s and <summary spec>s ALL and ANY (previously supported as alternative spellings for AND and OR, respectively) were always somewhat error prone and have been dropped.18 - The <summary spec>s COUNTD, SUMD, AVGD, and EXACTLYD have been dropped.
+EQUIV has been added to both <summary spec> and <agg op name>. - The individual <renaming>s in a RENAME invocation are now executed in parallel instead of in sequence, and analogous remarks apply to EXTEND and SUMMARIZE.
+Braces are now used in all of these operators instead of parentheses. - The syntax of EXTEND and SUMMARIZE has been revised to use assignment-style syntax.19 The functionality of the read-only UPDATE or "substitute" operators is now provided by extended forms of the corresponding EXTEND operators (and those "substitute" operators have been dropped). - The GROUP operator now takes just a single <grouping> instead of a <grouping commalist>.
 The reason is that in some cases the order in which individual <grouping>s are evaluated in a "multiple grouping" affects the overall result, and we didn't want to have to prescribe a specific evaluation sequence.
-Similar remarks apply to UNGROUP, WRAP, and UNWRAP. - As previously noted, the commalist of <assign>s (of various kinds) in EXTEND and SUMMARIZE, and UPDATE is now enclosed in braces; it is also preceded by a colon.
-Similar remarks apply to UPDATE (all forms). - Support for dyadic and n-adic cartesian product (TIMES), dyadic and n-adic exclusive union (XUNION),
+Similar remarks apply to UNGROUP, WRAP, and UNWRAP. - New operator IMAGE_IN has been added.
+IMAGE_IN (r,t) denotes the image of tuple t in relation r.
+See the BNF production for <image>.
+See also reference [11]. - As previously noted, the commalist of <assign>s (of various kinds) in EXTEND and SUMMARIZE, and UPDATE is now enclosed in braces; it is also preceded by a colon.
+Similar remarks apply to UPDATE (all forms). - Support for dyadic and n-adic cartesian product (TIMES), dyadic and n-adic exclusive union (XUNION), n-adic COMPOSE, and included minus (I_MINUS) has been added. - Support for n-adic tuple UNION has been added. - The argument expression in TCLOSE is now enclosed in parentheses.

-&lt;sup>17 We are however actively considering FORALL and EXISTS as possible replacements.
-These keywords work quite well as < agg op name>s, less well as < summary spec>s.
+18 We are however actively considering FORALL and EXISTS as possible replacements.
+These keywords work quite well as <agg op name>s, less well as <summary spec>s.
 But we're proposing elsewhere (see Chapter 16) that SUMMARIZE be dropped anyway, so this latter objection is perhaps not very significant.

-&lt;sup>18 Several writers have criticized this particular revision on the grounds that assignments as such cause "a change in state"-i.e., a change to some variable visible to the user-and EXTEND and SUMMARIZE don't.
+19 Several writers have criticized this particular revision on the grounds that assignments as such cause "a change in state"-i.e., a change to some variable visible to the user-and EXTEND and SUMMARIZE don't.
 This observation is clearly correct.
 But every alternative syntax we've investigated seems to suffer from drawbacks of its own; therefore, given that any such alternative would require rather major surgery on this chapter (surgery for perhaps marginal gain at that), we've decided for the time being to let sleeping dogs lie.